 Africa has been known for its poverty, lack of infrastructure, corruption, political instability, dictatorships and sometimes genocidal wars.
 In the 2000s, 34 of the 49 least developed countries in the world were African.
 Some, including Cote d’Ivoire and Zimbabwe, were unstable and sometimes dangerous.

 Overall, however, the 1990s and 2000s saw a decline in violent conflict, with donor states providing more effective aid and debt relief, and more African countries holding credible elections.
 The economies of some African countries did well.
-Ghana, Burkina Faso and Mali, for example, maintained a growth rate of more than 5% from 2000 to 2008, and continued to grow well through the world wide recession that followed.
+Ghana, Burkina Faso and Mali, for example, maintained growth rates of more than 5% from 2000 to 2008, and continued to grow during the global financial crisis.

 Sport and church

 New Zealand’s British Commonwealth background, trade relationships, and enthusiasm for rugby shaped its contact with African nations.
 Its closest links were with the white settler states of South Africa and Rhodesia (renamed Zimbabwe in 1980).
 In the 2000s long-standing relationships, particularly through sport and the churches, continued to be the most visible form of contact.
 New Zealand and South Africa competed on the rugby field, and Christian charities appealed for help during famines or to care for African children.

 After being ‘singularly absent’ and ‘generally neglected’ in New Zealand, Africa was the subject of a 2010 conference held by New Zealand’s Institute of International Affairs.
 NZIIA president and former Minister of Foreign Affairs Russell Marshall pointed out that New Zealand’s ‘very low level of ambition’ in Africa contrasted with the potential for investment and economic growth that was seen by other countries.1